ecohen1125/Project03-JuicyBreakout/README.md

 I added a particle effect for when the paddle is hit by the ball.

-I added a screen shake for when a block is hit.
+I added a screen shake for when the paddle or a block is hit.

 I added background music and sound effects for when the paddle and blocks get hit and when a life is lost.
 The background music is loaded in the main menu and stays throughout the entire game without restarting when you load a new scene.
 I also made the music a singleton, so that when you go back to the main menu, you do not have the music playing a second time.